-In STATCOM applications the converter voltage is increased through a step-up transformer before connecting to the grid.
-Consequently, the current will be high in the low voltage side which leads to higher power loss and thus reduced efficiency.
+In STATCOM applications, the converter voltage is increased through a step-up transformer before connecting to the grid.
+Consequently, the current will be high in the low voltage side, which leads to higher power loss and thus reduced efficiency.
 This is the driving force that has led the research community to focus on transform-less solutions, in order to directly connect the converter to the grid.
 In addition, a transformer-less topology allows a reduced footprint for the system and a reduction in losses.
 Since in high-voltage applications the voltage rating usually ranges several tens to hundreds of kVs, the power processing cannot be accomplished with any single IGBT or similar switch.
 One way to reach high voltage rating is to connect several switches in series and operate them simultaneously.
 However, the series operation of switches is very difficult because of tolerances in their characteristics and/or the unavoidable mismatch between the driving circuits.
 The main problem is to ensure an equal voltage sharing among the components during static and dynamic transient states.
-Furthermore, special arrangements are needed to guarantee a continuous operation of the device in case of faulty switch.
+Furthermore, special arrangements are needed to guarantee a continuous operation of the device in case of a faulty switch.

 A simpler method to increase the voltage rating is to use modular configurations.
 In these configurations the total output voltage of the converter can be increased by increasing the number of cells, each operated at low voltage.
-As mentioned before it is possible to raise the voltage in modular configurations only by increasing the number of voltage levels.
-The ability of these configurations to increase the number of levels also results in better harmonic performance and lower switching losses.
-These configurations also have the ability to successfully balance the capacitor voltages for high number of levels.
-It is for these reasons that the modular configurations are often considered as the most suitable solution to implement high-power STATCOM, while NPC and CCC are more suitable for medium-voltage and low-power applications.
-Table 2.1 summarizes different characteristics of multilevel converter topologies discussed in this section.
+As mentioned before, it is possible to raise the voltage in modular configurations only by increasing the number of voltage levels.
+The ability of these configurations to increase the number of levels also results in better harmonic performance and

+Chapter 2.
+Multilevel converter topologies and modulation techniques overview